How to Choose a Trek in Nepal – Different Trekking Regions

 Who hasn’t heard of Mount Everest (8,858m/29,062ft), the highest mountain on planet Earth?
 The Everest region (Khumbu region) boasts not just one, but four of the highest peaks in the world!
 Trek in this spectacular region and see Lhotse (8,516m/27,940ft), Makalu (8,485m/27,838ft) and Cho Oyu (8,188m/26,864ft) up close, among many other towering, snow covered peaks.
 The Everest region has so much to offer, including the world’s most famous trek – to Everest Base Camp.

 Access to the Sagarmatha National Park, home of Mount Everest, is from Lukla.
 Take a stunning scenic flight right into the heart of the mountains and land at an altitude of 2,860m/9,383ft at the Tenzing-Hillary airport.
-Trek through some of the most dramatic scenery on Earth and watch as the mountains continue to get closer.
+Trek through some of the most dramatic scenery on Earth as you get closer and closer to the world’s highest mountains.

 Around every corner, you’ll see something amazing in the Everest region.
-Whether you want to trek up to Base Camp and climb Kala Patthar (5,545m/18,192ft) for the best view of Everest and it’s neighbours Lhotse and Nuptse.
-Or make your own pilgrimage to the beautiful Buddhist monastery at Tengboche and wake up to spectacular views of Everest as the sun rises.
+Whether you want to trek up to Base Camp and climb Kala Patthar (5,545m/18,192ft) for one of the most awe inspiring views of Everest and it’s neighbours Lhotse and Nuptse.
+Cross the mighty Cho La Pass and see the spectacular azure blue lakes of Gokyo.
+Or, make your own pilgrimage to the beautiful Buddhist monastery at Tengboche and wake up to spectacular views of Everest as the sun rises.
 We’ve got you covered!

 Areas of Langtang were devastated in the 2015 earthquake.
 The region suffered great loss.
-Nearly three years later, Langtang is well and truly back on the tourist trail and is gaining popularity.
+Langtang is now well and truly back on the tourist trail and is more popular than ever.
 You can trek the stunning Langtang Valley and summit Kyanjin-Ri (4,773m/15,659ft) in as little as five days.
 Home to the sacred Gosaikunda Lakes, the highland villages of Helambu, and the Tamang Heritage Trail.
 There are many reasons to trek in Langtang.

-If you prefer to avoid the tourist trail, you’ll find trekking in the Manaslu Region ticks all the boxes!
+If you prefer to avoid the busy trails, trekking in the Manaslu Region is a great option!
 Manaslu has been open to trekkers for far less time than most popular regions, Annapurna and Everest.
-Only recently have several teahouses been established.
-So now it’s much easier to trek in this incredible, well preserved wilderness.
-The ultimate trek, Manaslu Circuit, is well away from any road.
-Also, the area is protected as part of the Manaslu Conversation Area.
+Teahouses have only been established in the last few years, making it easier to trek in this incredible, well preserved wilderness.
+The area is protected as part of the Manaslu Conversation Area.
 Great news, given this region is now growing in popularity.

 In this region you’ll find the eighth highest mountain in the world, magnificent Mount Manaslu (8,156m/26,759ft), meaning ‘Mountain of Spirits’.
 You’ll observe the beautiful Himalayan culture and Buddhist religion, as you pass monasteries and tiny villages decorated with colourful Tibetan prayer flags.
 The highest point, the snow covered wonderland of the Larkya La (Larke La) Pass (5,215m/17,110ft) will challenge even the most seasoned trekker.
 But you just know the superb, panoramic mountain views will be worth it!